 A typical foreign language instructor at La Paz Language Academy is a native speaker with years of teaching experience in the U.S. and abroad.
 Due to the quality of our programs, we tend to attract highly motivated students to our language classes.
 Our guiding principle is characterized by an emphasis on communication while simultaneously promoting independent language learning and leading the students to become self-reliant in ways that can be transferred to different domains.

 The Academy’s nearly one decade of successful language instruction programs relies on highly experienced instructors, continuous education teacher training courses, and the use of methods such as The Communicative Approach, which emphasizes communication through interaction that is engaging and meaningful to students.
 The Total Physical Response and the Audio-lingual Method are other techniques used in our language courses.
 Communicative Language Teaching and other approaches do not minimize the other skills such as reading and writing.
 Rather, they enhance these skills through a well-rounded curricula that utilizes the five senses, cultural immersion, and more.

-If you’re ready to give your child a leg up in tomorrow’s economy or give yourself the tools you need to travel abroad confidently or engage in business with international clients, contact our language academy in El Paso today.
+If you’re ready to give your child a leg up in tomorrow’s economy or give yourself the tools you need to travel abroad confidently or engage in business with international clients, contact our online language school today.
 We offer private, group, and online instruction in more than 20 languages, and our teaching methods are the most effective at quickly developing you into a confident communicator in the language of your choice.
-With fun, interactive coursework based around meaningful, immersive cultural content, you’re sure to find our classes as engaging as they are effective at helping you acquire new language.
+With fun, interactive coursework based around meaningful, immersive cultural content, you’re sure to find our online language classes as engaging as they are effective at helping you acquire new language.
 Learning a new language should be an enjoyable, intentional journey, not a chore, and that’s the learning environment we create at La Paz Academy.
 Call us today to get started learning a new language!